Monday, January 19, 2026

 Once I was enrolled, it became my desire that "the glorious Father, may give [me] the Spirit of wisdom and revelation, so that [I] may know him better" (Ephesians 1:17).

-I now have a B.A. degree in Theology.
+I now have a bachelor degree in Theology.
 Absolutely the correct choice, thank you Father!
 I discovered Jesus afresh, got to know my Abba Father and, like Jesus, my sonship (Matthew 17:5; John 17:22).
 I learned about God's faithfulness, (Church History 1), and something of how we humans function (Counseling 1 & 2), the whole-ness of the Scriptures (Old Testament, Exegesis, New Testament, Ministry of Holy Spirit).
 We learned to lead "Devotions", and so much more.
 I began to lose my anger and my fear.
 But mostly I grew in Jesus.
 My theology teacher and I became dear friends and deeply respect one another.
 Hallelujah!

 I still remember the College motto: "Witnesses of His Majesty" and believe that this is the essence of what I learned (grew in?) there; to be so centred on Jesus that He has become a key part of me, and all my thinking and life and work.
 I love testimony, both hearing of others' experience of God's grace and miracle power, and being able to share my own testimonies.
 "Witnesses of His Majesty".
 Those years saw me "mushroom" in understanding, after years with seemingly little fruit.